-It is estimated that the targeted advertising will cost approximately \$3,810,000.
 The institutions are estimating a launch in 2003.
 They expect this campaign to last at least nine months and have long range effects that will be sustained into successive years.
-The other components of this initiative, including a web site, calendar, event postcards, brochure, and poster will cost approximately \$854,000.

-This program is eligible for HUD funding to be used to aid the travel and tourism industry in New York City as allowed and required per Public Law 107-117.
+This program is eligible for HUD funding to be used to aid the travel and tourism industry in New York City as allowed and required by the Defense Appropriations Act of 2002, Public Law 107-117.

 HHD may select a member organization or a third party to administer this initiative.